corumj/aap_eda_workshop/README.md

 `curl -H 'Content-Type: application/json' -H 'Authorization: Bearer pizzaislife' -d @event_payloads/name.json http://localhost:5005/endpoint`

 ## Todo
+- [] Find more event_source examples to feed via curl
 - [] Add building a custom Decision Environment to include k8s source
 - [] Build the Exercise steps for eventing with k8s source (what should that even be?
 I like the Create Project -> have AAP apply resourceLimits, but is that realistic?)